Drug And Alcohol Addiction In Charleston, South Carolina

 Illicit Substance Law Enforcement

-The Port of Charleston is a major transshipment corridor for containerized cocaine.
-The interstates I-20, I-26, and I-77 intersect with I-95 and I-85 to supply northeastern states with other substances like marijuana, methamphetamine, and heroin.
+The Port of Charleston is a major transshipment corridor for containerized Cocaine.
+The interstates I-20, I-26, and I-77 intersect with I-95 and I-85 to supply northeastern states with other substances like Marijuana, Methamphetamine, and Heroin.

-Addiction Treatment in Charleston
+Addiction Treatment In Charleston

 Charleston County maintains its own branch of South Carolina’s Department of Alcohol and Other Drug Abuse Services (DAODAS).
-The government program estimates that over 386,000 people suffer from substance abuse problems that require immediate intervention and treatment within the state.
+The government program has estimated that over 386,000 people suffer from substance abuse problems that require immediate intervention and treatment within the state.
 To aid in the treatment of its citizens, pharmacies in Charleston carry Narcan for purchase without a prescription—allowing people to obtain it for themselves or family members in need.
 Charleston County has even established a program allowing its inmates to enter addiction treatment through its Persons Incarcerated Entering Recovery (PIER) program.

 In addition to a wealth of 12-step recovery options, including Alcoholics Anonymous and Narcotics Anonymous groups, Charleston offers other free and low-cost treatment.
 The Charleston Center is a DAODAS-certified treatment and recovery center available to the public that provides the county and surrounding area with:

 - Outpatient services